kaffelars/megagalax/README.md

   - "merge" - two particles that come close will merge into one larger particle - change merge distance to increase/reduce the chance of a merge.

 For each frame, particles are downloaded from the gpu, sorted on the cpu (back to front), then uploaded again to render (not optimal).
-This can be disabled.
+This can be disabled in the left side panel.
+You can also enable/disable showing particle velocities before you apply them, as well as a horizontal grid in the same place.

 You can enable or disable in-game vsync in the settings.
 Simulation rate is locked to rendering frame rate, so this will also affect simulation speed (but not simulation result).
-Disable vsync to run the simulation at max speed.
+Disable in-game vsync to run the simulation at max speed.
+You can also reduce simulation rate by making the simulation only progress every n rendered frames.

-You can also enable/disable showing particle velocities before you apply them, as well as a horizontal grid.

 ### Hotkeys